cms-sw/cmssw/Alignment/OfflineValidation/README.md

    - overlap (single + merge + trend)
    - ...
  - documentation (this README)
-   - tutorial for PV, SplitV and GCP
+   - tutorial for SplitV and GCP
    - more working examples
    - instructions for developers
  - details
-   - copy condor config like the executable (or similar) and use soft links instead of hard copy
-   - make dry and local options (i.e. just don't run any condor command) (list from August 2022)
+   - results of PV validation do not end up in results directory but one above
+ - crab submission not available for all validations (list from October 2022)

 ## DMR validation
+For details read `README_DMR.md`

+## PV validation
-For details read `README_DMR`
+For details read `README_PV.md`

 ## JetHT validation
+For details read `README_JetHT.md`

+## General info about IOV/run arguments
-For details read `README_JetHT`
+For details read `README_IOV.md`